-Some of the FY 2004 budget increase for the generic drug program noted above will allow for additional bioequivalence research on inhalers, topical generics, and other dosage forms, so that in the future, new classes of generics can be made possible.
+A significant portion of the FY 2004 budget increase for the generic drug program noted above will allow for additional bioequivalence research on inhalers, topical generics, and other dosage forms, so that in the future, new classes of generics can be made possible.
 This is a long-term research need that will take time and a lot of effort, but FDA is dedicated to opening up these new product areas.

-RECENT SENATE ACTION ON GENERICS LEGISLATION
+RECENT CONGRESSIONAL ACTION ON GENERICS LEGISLATION